Angle Encoding and Amplitude Encoding

 • Angle encoding maps a real feature vector into circuit parameters (e.g., phase shifter angles).
 The circuit unitary depends on your data.
 Data is encoded at specific points in the circuit using phase shifters.

-• Amplitude encoding feeds a complex statevector directly to the layer as input.
+• Amplitude encoding feeds a quantum state directly to the layer as input.
 Instead of turning features into angles, you supply the input quantum state’s amplitudes at the beginning of the circuit.
+The preferred way to do this is with a StateVector.

 Angle Encoding